For anyone outside the restaurant industry, it can be hard to understand the nuances every type of cooking demands from a particular kitchen.

 For instance, we can take one of our noodle cookers and turn that into a rice roll steamer.
 This is essential for chefs who want to be able to add variety or customisation options without sacrificing on quality – which, unfortunately, some customisable appliances may lack from time to time.

 For chefs in cramped Chinatown kitchens, the power of being able to adapt on the fly is a key advantage in providing superior service.
-The option to purchase a slimmer depth unit is a bonus too!

 Speaking the same language